zouielouie/BSE_Template_Portfolio/index.md

 # Real Time Planet Tracking System

-My intensive project was the Real Time Planet Tracking System
+My intensive project was the Real Time Planet Tracking System.
+The project involves a GPS, 2 servos, a laser diode and a lot of calculations, and is able to point at different planets in the sky.

 | **Name** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|